 Subscribe now to receive your free copy of Low Carb Tips and Tricks which includes 20 easy to prepare recipes.
 Plus, get access to the weekly newsletter and special offers only for subscribers!

-The hardest part to making this low carb Almond Joy candy bar recipe is staying away from these candies once they are finished and stored in the refrigerator.
+The hardest part to making these low carb candy bars is staying away from them once they are finished and stored in the refrigerator.
 I had to hide them in the back so I don’t see them every time I open the fridge.

 Low Carb Almond Joy Candy Bar

-- 1 7.6 oz can Nestle table cream
+- 7.6 ounces Nestle table cream or heavy cream

 - 1 tablespoon vanilla extract

-- 2 ½ cups unsweetened shredded coconut
+- 2 1/2 cups unsweetened shredded coconut

-- 50 unsalted roasted almonds (leave these out to make Mounds candy bars)
+- 50 unsalted roasted almonds leave these out to make Mounds candy bars

-- In a large bowl, stir together table cream, sweetener, and vanilla extract.
+In a large bowl, stir together table cream, sweetener, and vanilla extract.
 Mix in the unsweetened coconut.

-- Using about one tablespoon of coconut mixture each, form into a log and set onto a parchment paper or silicon mat lined baking sheet.
+Using about one tablespoon of coconut mixture each, form into a log and set onto a parchment paper or silicon mat lined baking sheet.

 Place two almonds on each log (or omit nuts if making Mounds bars).

-- Put baking sheet of logs into freezer while making chocolate coating.
+Put baking sheet of logs into freezer while making chocolate coating.

-- In a chocolate melter or double boiler, melt all chocolate coating ingredients together.
+In a chocolate melter or double boiler, melt all chocolate coating ingredients together.

-- Remove the coconut logs from the freezer.
+Remove the coconut logs from the freezer.

-- Place each coconut almond log on a fork and dip bottom into melted chocolate.
+Place each coconut almond log on a fork and dip bottom into melted chocolate.
 Then use a spoon to drizzle chocolate over top and sides until log is completely covered in chocolate.

-- Wipe excess chocolate off bottom of fork on side of melter and then set on non-stick sheet to harden.
+Wipe excess chocolate off bottom of fork on side of melter and then set on non-stick sheet to harden.

-- Repeat steps until each log is covered in chocolate.
+Repeat steps until each log is covered in chocolate.

-- Place finished sheets of candy in refrigerator.
+Place finished sheets of candy in refrigerator.

-- Let sit at least an hour then remove and place in covered container.
+Let sit at least an hour then remove and place in covered container.
 Store in refrigerator.

-Net carbs per bar: 2g
+Net carbs per bar: 1g